Peter Hitchener: Personal life

 For a short time, Hitchener lived in Eltham during the 1970s.

 In April 2008, in a Herald Sun article regarding his 10 years as chief news presenter of Nine News Melbourne, Hitchener acknowledged he is gay.
 Online commentators criticised the circumstances of Hitchener's personal revelations, saying that he was "pushed" into discussing his private life.
 Hitchener's spokesperson denied this.

-Hitchener supports the St Kilda Football Club in the Australian Football League and is #1 Member at the VFL Sandringham Football Club.

-Peter married long-time friend and partner Kodei Mulcahy (Hitchener) in April 2019, confirming speculation that had been circulating in Melbourne for 2 years.
-The pair divorced in November 2022 and are not on talking terms, according to the Herald-Sun.